zyz314/bionemo-framework-From-NVIDIA/docs/docs/user-guide/examples/bionemo-esm2/pretrain.md

 In this tutorial, we will demonstrate how to create an ESM2 pretraining data module, and create and train a ESM2 model.

 All commands should be executed inside the BioNeMo docker container, which has all ESM2 dependencies pre-installed.
 This tutorial assumes that a copy of the BioNeMo framework repo exists on workstation or server and has been mounted inside the container at `/workspace/bionemo2`. (**Note**: This `WORKDIR` may be `/workspaces/bionemo-framework` if you are using the VSCode Dev Container.)
-For more information on how to build or pull the BioNeMo2 container, refer to the [BioNeMo2 README]({{ github_url }}).
+For more information on how to build or pull the BioNeMo2 container, refer to the [Access and Startup](../../getting-started/access-startup.md).

 Similar to PyTorch Lightning, we have to define some key classes:
 1. `MegatronStrategy` - To launch and setup parallelism for [NeMo](https://github.com/NVIDIA/NeMo/tree/main) and [Megatron-LM](https://github.com/NVIDIA/Megatron-LM).